cryscan/web-rwkv/README.md

 ### Inspector
 The inspector demo is a guide to an advanced usage called hooks.
 Hooks allow user to inject any tensor ops into the model's inference process, fetching and modifying the contents of the runtime buffer, state, and even the model parameters.
 Hooks enable certain third-party implementations like dynamic LoRA, control net, and so on.

+### (De)serialization
+All versions of models implements `serde::ser::Serialize` and `serde::de::DeserializeSeed<'de>`, which means that one can save quantized or lora-merged model into a file and load it afterwards.

 ## Use in Your Project
 To use in your own rust project, simply add `web-rwkv = "0.6"` as a dependency in your `Cargo.toml`.